ItzRick/WritingDashboard/README.md

 Now, if it did not happen already, go to your browser and open [this link](http://localhost:3000)

+(note that the `npm start` might not work when you have a vpn activated)

 ## Coding Guide
 > This section provides some usefull coding tools and tutoriols for flask and ReactJS